Milstead

-On 27 September 1940 at 12.25pm, during the Battle of Britain, a Hawker Hurricane, from 242 Squadron RAF, piloted by Flying Officer Michael Homer, crashed into a thatch cottage in the village.
-The aircraft had been badly damaged by a Messerschmitt Bf 109.
+On 27 September 1940 at 12.25pm, during the Battle of Britain, a Hawker Hurricane from 242 Squadron RAF, piloted by Flying Officer Michael Homer, crashed into a thatched cottage in the village, after being badly damaged by a Messerschmitt Bf 109.
 Flying Officer Homer flew with 242 Squadron based at RAF Duxford, commanded by Douglas Bader.
-His body was taken from the wreck and buried in Godlingston Cemetery, Swanage, Dorset.
+Homer's body was taken from the wreck and buried in Godlingston Cemetery, Swanage, Dorset.
 His family planted a tree and mounted a plaque in his memory at the crash site.
 A memorial near Simel House, Minching Wood, which was unveiled in November 2007, is included as part of annual Remembrance Day services in the village.